-3. This authorization is effective for ninety (90) days unless earlier terminated.
-If the emergency persists longer than ninety (90) days, I will review the situation for possible extension of authority pursuant to the provisions of the CARES Act.
-Notwithstanding the foregoing, pursuant to the provisions of the CARES Act, this authority shall terminate on the last day of the covered emergency period or the date on which the Judicial Conference of the United States finds that emergency conditions due to the national emergency declared by the President under the National Emergencies Act with respect to the COVID-19 virus outbreak no longer materially affect the functioning of either the Federal courts generally or the Courts within this District.
+4. This authorization is effective for ninety (90) days unless earlier terminated.
+I will review the situation for possible extension of authority under the provisions of the CARES Act.
+Notwithstanding the foregoing, pursuant to the provisions of the CARES Act, this authority shall terminate on the last day of the covered period or the date on which the Judicial Conference of the United States finds that conditions due to the national emergency declared by the President under the National Emergencies Act with respect to the COVID-19 virus outbreak no longer materially affect the functioning of either the Federal courts generally or Courts within this District.

-DONE AND ORDERED in Chambers at Miami, Miami-Dade County, Florida, this 1st day of June, 2021.
+DONE AND ORDERED in Chambers at Miami, Florida, this 25th day of August, 2021.